Dresden, 2 – 6 June 2025

 Integration of technology, law and regulation to advance women’s health

 To promote active learning, the Summer School will combine lectures with interactive sessions such as mentoring, case studies, and more.
-A wide range of topics is covered: including the regulatory, legal, and ethical perspectives of Artificial Intelligence applications in femtech, menstrual health innovations, femtech for healthy aging, health data governance, design thinking for women’s health technologies, gender bias in AI, global femtech ethical challenges and solutions, maternal and neonatal care, and intellectual property in digital health.
+A wide range of topics is covered: including the regulatory, legal, and ethical perspectives of Artificial Intelligence applications in femtech, menstrual health innovations, femtech for healthy aging, health data governance, design thinking for women’s health technologies, gender bias in AI, global femtech ethical challenges, censorship of female health products and digital solutions relating to contraception and fertility.

 We aim to assemble a diverse group of lecturers from various academic, professional, and policy backgrounds to provide multiple perspectives on the themes.